Lowrey "Festival" model FL

 The left ad indicates a price of $3,295 CAD in late 1961, and the right shows $2,845 USD (as the "was" price, and note the different currency) in early 1964.
 From an online inflation calculator, these equate to $28,627 CAD and $24,153 USD respectively in 2020 currency.
 These prices leave no wonder as to why the instrument's build quality is far beyond any modern electronic keyboards, with finely crafted real-wood cabinetry, metal framework and chassis, hand-assembled circuitry, and really high serviceability!

-Another point to make is that the FL was clearly styled in imitation of the Hammond B3, as this model was already famous by the late 1950s.
-Yet the sounds and capabilities of the FL are mostly different from the B3, since tone shaping is subtractive and based on formant principles, rather than additive and based on harmonic synthesis.
-In the FL's system, most voices involve squarewaves (usually octavely combined to introduce even harmonics) passing through resonant filter-amplifiers that imitate acoustic formants.
-For a particular stop, frequency emphasis remains constant no matter the note being played, yet because of this, the harmonic content of the resulting note changes considerably over the keyboard's range.
-Conversely, Hammond's tonewheel system generates sinewaves, which are then added in fixed proportions (selected by the drawbars), giving the same harmonic content to all notes across the instrument's entire range, or at least until it runs out of tonewheels for the highest harmonics.
+Another point to make is that, to my knowledge, the first organ with a "four-poster" cabinet design was the Hammond model A in 1935 (their very first organ), and by the late 1950s, the style was associated with their popular B3 model first offered in 1954.
+So, from the cabinet alone, we can say that the FL was styled in imitation of a Hammond organ, likely the B3 in particular.
+While the two instruments have identical clavier spans, the timbres of the FL are controlled by stop tabs instead of harmonic drawbars, and its tone shaping system is essentially subtractive rather than additive, so it typically sounds different—brighter, fizzier, more resonant, and more overtly "electronic".
+In the FL's system, most stops involve squarewaves—octavely combined to introduce even harmonics—passing through resonant filter-amplifiers that imitate acoustic formants.
+For a particular stop, frequency emphasis remains constant no matter the note being played, and therefore the harmonic content of the resulting note changes considerably over the keyboard's range.
+Conversely, Hammond's tonewheel system generates sinewaves, which are then added in fixed proportions selected by the drawbars, giving the same harmonic content to all notes across the instrument's entire range, or at least until it runs out of tonewheels for the highest harmonics.
 In fact, the highest tonewheel generates about 5,920 cps (F#8), which is roughly 1.5 octaves below the upper limit of audibility.
-As well, Hammond's drawbars only go up to the 8th harmonic, and leave out the 7th since suitable pitches are not generated by the equally-tempered tonewheel system (though this lack of upper harmonics is somewhat compensated for by sub-3rd and sub-octave drawbars).
+As well, Hammond's drawbars only go up to the 8th harmonic, and leave out the 7th since suitable pitches are not generated by the equally-tempered tonewheel system.
 Especially in the bass end where harmonics can be audible past the 64th, the insufficiency of this system is quite obvious.
-It is really impossible to generate bright tones like strings or reeds.
-Hammond's system also eliminates harmonic beating, since all pitches including harmonics come from the equally-tempered scale!
-So, the sound is unlike any acoustic instruments (including pipe organs), and happens to be quite distinctive, especially when combined with a Leslie as is normally done.
+It is really impossible to generate any acoustic-type timbres on a Hammond, especially bright ones like strings or reeds, while they are readily available on a Lowrey.
+Of course, the tonal uniqueness and acoustic impossibility of Hammond's system makes it quite distinctive, and this combined with earliness and good promotion contributed to Hammond's immense success, and thus to the growth and success of many other electronic organ firms including Lowrey, who would eventually overtake Hammond's leading commercial position in the 1970s.

 I took this as a strange heavenly sign that I was destined to have the organ, thus I arranged pickup with the much-appreciated help of two friends (Michael and Isaac), my brother, and my dad.
 We picked it up free of charge, and placed it in a spot I had cleared in the garage specifically for it.